 Plymouth AAR Cuda

 The ‘strobe’ stripes were unique to the AAR Cuda, but as Paul Zazarine points out in his book Barracuda and Challenger, they created problems for Plymouth designer Milt Antonick.
-“We asked ourselves, how in the world we were going to figure this out?
+“We asked ourselves, how in the world we were going to figure this out for 3M?
 One of the guys in design was a genius in math, and he calculated a four percent increase in block size from segment to segment.”

 Chevrolet Chevelle SS